hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = 1.13.0 =
 * Added support for Elementor Pro forms.
 * Fix layout on the WP login form.
+* Fix issue with insertion of hcaptcha not only to Jetpack forms.

 = 1.12.0 =
 * Added Invisible hCaptcha feature.